mahendiranaiml/mahendiranaiml/readme.md

     currently   = "Building stuff that actually solves problems 🚀" learning    = "System Design & DevOps"
     ask_me      = "Python • Bots • REST APIs • Automation"
-    description = """ Hi, I'm Dipanshu Agarwal, currently pursuing my BSc in Information Technology and on a mission to learn and develop through Python.
+    description = """ Hi, I'm Mahendiran Adidravidar, currently pursuing my BSc in Information Technology and on a mission to learn and develop through Python.
     I’m deeply immersed in Python, exploring everything from scripting and automation to advanced level development.
     Whether it’s building backend systems or experimenting with real world projects, I love using code to solve problems.
     Let’s connect if you’re into tech, backend development.
 I’m always open to collaborate, learn, and grow together. """